-Research Contribution (field, context, research questions addressed, innovation, new knowledge)
+Research Background (field, context, research questions addressed)

 This novel is set in a near future post-Australia.
 It uses testimonial witness narratives and the poetics of trauma survivors to construct a dystopic scenario in which all of Australia's non-Indigenous inhabitants have been compelled to leave that country.
 In doing so, it posits an understanding of Australianness as inherently negative, putting the case that a construct such as nationality can only be understood by reflecting on its absence or removal.

-This is original, insofar as no prose authors have tested a similar hypothesis.
+The above is original, insofar as no prose authors have tested a similar hypothesis.
 The work is also original in its inversion of trauma poetics to characterise the voices of non-Indigenous Australians in relation to the Indigenous population that has expelled them.
 This compels a radical reimagining of the relationship between Aboriginal and other Australians.

-Research Scale (how the work fits the classification - major, substantial, or minor - that you have assigned it to)
+Research Scale (how the work fits the classification - Major, Substantial, Minor) Major